 - Camera or pens and paper

 - Head out into your garden or a local green space such as a park or playing field (invertebrates can be found everywhere but please make sure you have permission to be there and that the spot you choose is safe).

 - The trick is to get to their level - get up close and explore the little dark, damp and cosy nooks that a minibeast might like to call its home.
 Dark damp spots under rocks and logs are particularly good hunting grounds for things like worms, woodlice and spiders.
 You'll most likely find critters like ladybirds, caterpillars and aphids on flowers, plants and leaves.

-- If you'd like to take a closer look, use your paintbrush to gentle brush the bug into your jar (some of them are pretty quick so keep practising!).
+- If you'd like to take a closer look, use your paintbrush to gently brush the bug into your jar (some of them are pretty quick so keep practising!).
 This will give you a chance to take a closer look with your magnifying glass, use your ID sheet to work out what you've caught and take a picture or do a drawing of your find.